Course Catalog 2024-2025

 SOC 340 Seminar: Sociological Writing for the Public (4 Credits)

-How can you explain social inequality to the general public?
-Sociology gives us a unique lens on race, class, gender, sexuality, and other forms of inequality.
-Pull together what you have learned in your sociology classes and learn to communicate it to the general public.
-Students in this Calderwood Seminar will write a variety of pieces that bring sociological expertise to the public, such as summaries of research and data, book reviews, opinion pieces, blog posts, and magazine articles.
-Students will also hone their skills by reading and editing each other’s writing.
+How can social inequality be explained to the general public?
+Sociology provides a unique lens on race, class, gender, sexuality and other forms of inequality.
+In this class, students pull together what they have learned in their sociology classes and learn to communicate it to the general public.
+Students in this Calderwood seminar write a variety of pieces that bring sociological expertise to the public, such as summaries of research and data, book reviews, opinion pieces, blog posts and magazine articles.
+Students also hone their skills by reading and editing each other’s writing.
 This course is designed as a capstone course for sociology majors; sociology minors, students in related majors (other social sciences, SWG, AFR, etc.), or students with substantial sociology coursework are also welcome.
 Prerequisite: SOC 101.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.
 WI {S}

 Fall, Spring, Alternate Years